qyber-black/Code-MRSNet/README.md

 ```
 where MODEL is the path to the trained tensorflow model in the `data/model-dist`
 or `data/model` folders (the path indicates the parameters used for the model
 architecture and the training/testing data).
+Results are stored in the model
+folder.

 ## Quantifying your own MEGA-PRESS Spectra